 Metabarcode sequencing of environmental DNA is becoming a key tool in a wide variety of ecological studies, and results from these studies are of interest to a broad audience.
 Our R package and Shiny web-app ranacapa helps users conduct exploratory analyses and visualizations on eDNA datasets, and is a step toward making data and analyses from eDNA sequencing-based studies more accessible and understandable for a wide range of community research partners.

 We propose three avenues for future work in ranacapa.
 First, we plan to use ranacapa as the primary tool to present eDNA results from hundreds of samples sequenced by the CALeDNA community science program.
-The positive experience with reserve managers suggests open forums to discuss ranacapa output will be fruitful to strengthen the feedback loop between community partners and researchers.
 Second, ranacapa will be a key tool in the upcoming undergraduate curriculum module “Pipeline for Undergraduate Microbiome Analysis”, which is being built as a complete suite of analysis and data visualization tools which will be made openly available to undergraduate researchers.
 Finally, in the long-term, we believe that there is great promise in connecting ranacapa to packages that connect with APIs of online biodiversity databases (e.g. Taxize, rinat).
 This will help users explore a much wider range of biodiversity questions, for example, by programmatically asking whether their samples include invasive species that are absent from other nearby sites.
-Such apps that allow non-technical audiences to easily interact with results from eDNA sequencing studies have great potential to engage community partners with a wide range of backgrounds and interests in primary research.
+In sum, tools like ranacapa that allow non-technical audiences to easily interact with results from eDNA sequencing studies have great potential to engage community partners with a wide range of backgrounds and interests in primary research.

 Software availability